gridaphobe/research-exam/slides.md

 # Refuting Containers

-Key optimization
+Key optimization:

-- refute only constraints that contribute to *realized* value
+- Refute only constraints that contribute to *realized* value

 . . .